emacs-eaf/emacs-application-framework/README.md

 ### How does EAF work?
 EAF implements three major functionalities:
 1. Integrate PyQt program window into Emacs frame using QWindow Reparent technology.
-2. Listen to EAF buffer's keyboard event flow and control the keyboard input of PyQt program via Python EPC.
+2. Listen to EAF buffer's keyboard event flow and control the keyboard input of the PyQt program via Python EPC.
-3. Create a window compositer to make a PyQt program window adapt Emacs' Window/Buffer design.
+3. Create a window composite to make a PyQt program window adapt Emacs' Window/Buffer design.

 Learn more from the [Wiki](https://github.com/emacs-eaf/emacs-application-framework/wiki/Hacking)!